Couple welcomes twins on their shared birthday

 The doctors ultimately performed the procedure after midnight.
 At Hillcrest Hospital in Mayfield Heights, Cleveland, the young mother first gave birth to José Ervin III at 12.35am and little A-ria arrived a minute later.

-“A-ria was five pounds and I believe two ounces, he was I believe five pounds and five ounces,” Erwin Jr revealed to ABC News Cleveland.
+“A-ria was five pounds and I believe two ounces, he was I believe five pounds and five ounces,” Ervin Jr revealed to ABC News Cleveland.
 Ervin Jr never considered the possibility of their children being born on the same day as them when he first learned of the pregnancy.
 All the same, the young father marveled at his unique new family: “I never met a family with kids that all have the same birthday.”

 "It’s a dream come true, honestly," he gushed to FOX TV.
 The father explained that he felt like it was fated, "It was very unique, and it’s a blessing honestly.
 I didn’t know what I was going to be doing for my birthday.
 I just said I wanted a good gift, and God sent me my kids on my birthday."